JohnLCaron/rlauxe/README.md

 and the plot above shows the exact number of samples needed as a function of margin and maximum risk.

 For polling, the assort values vary, and the number of samples needed depends on the order the samples are drawn.
-Here are the average and standard deviation over 100 independent trials at each reported margin, when no errors are found:
+Here are the average and standard deviation over 100 independent trials at each reported margin:

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots2/samplesNeeded/pollingWithStdDev/pollingWithStdDevLinear.html" rel="pollingWithStdDev">![pollingWithStdDev](docs/plots2/samplesNeeded/pollingWithStdDev/pollingWithStdDevLinear.png)</a>